 There are many misconceptions that a brand only refers to the name and logo of a product or a service.
 A brand is more than just the overall look of your business, but more of the intangible elements – how you feel, and more importantly, how the rest of the world feels, about your product or the service you are offering.

 You may think that this makes brand strategizing more daunting, but do not be intimidated.
-Just following these tips on how you can create a strong brand:
+Just follow these simple tips on how you can strengthen your brand:

 While consistency is key to brand strategizing, being adaptable to change is just as important.
 The change referred here is the ability to stay relevant, make adjustments which would allow you to build and maintain interest from your audience.
 Don’t be afraid of change.
 Engage your followers in innovative and exciting ways.